Absence of emergent supersymmetry at superconducting quantum critical points in Dirac and Weyl semimetals: Abstract

 \section{Abstract}

-Supersymmetry plays an important role in superstring theory and particle physics, but has never been observed in experiments.
-At certain quantum critical points of condensed matter systems, the fermionic excitations are gapless due to the special electronic structure whereas the bosonic order parameter is automatically gapless, offering a promising platform to realize emergent supersymmetry by tuning a single parameter.
-Here, we study under what circumstances can supersymmetry emerge in a quantum critical system.
-We demonstrate that the Yukawa-type coupling between the gapless fermion and boson may induce a number of highly nonlocal self-interacting terms in the effective field theory of the boson.
-Only when such terms do not exist or are irrelevant, could supersymmetry have the chance to be dynamically generated at low energies.
-This strong constraint provides an important guidance for the exploration of emergent supersymmetry in various condensed matter systems, and also should be carefully considered in the study of quantum critical behaviors.
+Supersymmetry plays a crucial role in superstring theory and high energy physics, but has never been observed in experiments.
+Recently, an effective space-time supersymmetry was argued to emerge in the low-energy region by tuning Dirac or Weyl semimetal to approach a superconducting quantum critical point, at which the Dirac or Weyl fermion and the bosonic order parameter are both massless.
+Here, we study under what circumstances can space-time supersymmetry be realized at a quantum critical point.
+We demonstrate that the Yukawa-type coupling between the massless fermion and massless boson can dynamically generate an infinite number of non-supersymmetric terms in the effective field theory of the boson.
+Owing to these terms, no space-time supersymmetry emerges at the superconducting quantum critical points.
+The results provide important constraint on the exploration of emergent space-time supersymmetry in condensed matter systems.